AVEgame/AVE-docs/guide.md

     Description of option => room_id

-Where room_id is the ID of the room that the player will be sent to.
+Where `room_id` is the ID of the room that the player will be sent to.

+For example, you could make the following two rooms:

+    # start
+    You are bored.
+    Watch Star Trek => trek

+    # trek
+    You are watching Star Trek.
+    Stop watching Star Trek => start

+This example will start with you being bored.
+You will be presented with one option: watching Star Trek.
+Once you click this option, you will be sent to the room with ID `trek`, where you have one option: to turn off Star Trek.
+Doing this sends you back to this first room.

 Items
 -----
-Items can be added to a users inventory with the + symbol at the end of a line.
+Items can be added to a user's inventory with the `+` symbol at the end of a line.
 This can follow either a description line (in which case the item will be added as soon as the user enters the room) or to an option line, in which case the item will be added before entering the next room.
 For example:

     Here is a bucket. + bucket

 will add a bucket to the players inventory.
-You can also remove items from a player's inventory with '~':
+You can also remove items from a player's inventory with `~`:

     Screw you and your bucket.
 It's mine. ~ bucket